thundergolfer/thundergolfer.github.io/collections/_posts/2025-01-05-all-souls-exam-of-the-machine.md

 4. “Man becomes, as it were, the sex organs of the machine world” (McLuhan, 1964).
 Is man here as a parent is to a child or a bee to a flower?
 5. What, if anything, should be done about the ‘obesity epidemic’ in software? (software bloat)

-As implicitly directed by the All Souls exam administers.
-Go forth and have fun with it.
+As implicitly directed by the All Souls exam administrators: go forth and have fun with it.

 ---